V-Sekai/world/70_packet_format.md

 1. A bone is similar to the rigid body.
 1. We omit frames for the worst representation to represent a user at distances.
 1. Lets assume all bones are in constant motion at all time.
+1. We can pretend a entity is a skeleton without bones and that will work out since a skeleton is a Node3D.

 ## Scenario